Kyoto Prefecture: Politics

 The current governor of Kyoto is Takatoshi Nishiwaki, a former vice minister of the Reconstruction Agency.
 He has been elected in April 2018.

 The previous governor of Kyoto is former Home Affairs Ministry bureaucrat Keiji Yamada.
 He has been reelected to a fourth term in April 2014 with support from the major non-Communist parties against only one JCP-supported challenger.

 The prefectural assembly has 60 members from 25 electoral districts and is still elected in unified local elections (last round: 2019).
 As of September 2020, it was composed as follows: Liberal Democratic Party 30, Japanese Communist Party 12, Democratic Party 11, Kōmeitō 5, Japan Restoration Party 2.

+National representatives

 Kyoto's delegation to the National Diet consists of six members of the House of Representatives and four members (two per election) of the House of Councillors.
-After the national elections of 2016, 2017 and 2019, the prefecture is represented by four Liberal Democrats and two Democrats in the lower house, and two Liberal Democrats, one Democrat and one Communist in the upper house.
+After the national elections of 2019, 2021 and 2022, the prefecture is represented by two Liberal Democrats, two Constitutional Democrats, a FEFA member, and an independent in the lower house, and two Liberal Democrats, one Democrat and one Communist in the upper house.